nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

 TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply <br>
-with only a single line of command!
+with a single line of command!
 With the efficacy of a calendar without its shortcomings, <br>
 TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks. <br>
 TypeTask is especially good for you if: <br>

 > You want to do everything through a single line of command <br>
 > You want an application that works offline <br>
 > You want to write tasks that have deadlines or start-dates <br>
-&nbsp;

 ## 2. Quick Start